-For the last 5 years whenever I have needed to make some playdough I have used the recipe from The Imagination Tree for the 4-minute no cook playdough and it’s been great.
+For the last 5 years whenever I have needed to make some playdough I have used one of our favourite easy homemade playdough recipes.
 However, the kids were brought some Fun from Lush which is a fantastic multipurpose dough that they can wash with and play within the bath.
 The ingredients are listed on the side and with talc/cornflour as the main ones and the rest simple soap ingredients, I thought it was time to try a version of our own a really quick and easy 2-ingredients playdough recipe which would be perfect to use for some hands-on maths activities for this week’s Virtual Book Club for Kids theme apples and featured book Ten Apples Up on Top by Dr. Seuss.

 Materials Need for Apple Scented Playdough